Exclusive: Amazon interested in buying Boost from T-Mobile, Sprint - sources

-(Reuters) - Amazon.com Inc is interested in buying prepaid cellphone wireless service Boost Mobile from U.S. carriers T-Mobile US Inc and Sprint Corp, according to two sources familiar with the matter.
+(Reuters) - Amazon.com Inc is interested in buying prepaid cellphone wireless service Boost Mobile from U.S. carriers T-Mobile US Inc and Sprint Corp, two sources familiar with the matter said on Thursday.

-Amazon is considering buying Boost mainly for an attached wholesale deal that would allow the buyer to use T-Mobile’s wireless network for at least six years, one of the sources said.
+Amazon is considering buying Boost mainly because the deal would allow it to use T-Mobile’s wireless network for at least six years, one of the sources said.
 Amazon would also be interested in any wireless spectrum that could be divested, the source said.

 Amazon declined to comment.
 T-Mobile and Sprint did not immediately respond to requests for comment.

-It was not immediately clear why the U.S. online retail giant and cloud services provider would want the wireless network and spectrum.
+It was not immediately clear why the largest U.S. online retailer would want the wireless network and spectrum.

+But Amazon, which began its business by selling books, has a long history of exploring new ventures, such as making original TV shows for Amazon Prime members.
+It is now one of the Big Four technology companies along with Alphabet Inc , Apple Inc and Facebook Inc, and is a leading cloud services provider.

 T-Mobile and Sprint have offered concessions, including selling Boost, to reduce their market share in the prepaid wireless business and gain regulatory approval for their planned $26 billion merger.